Herbstein

 Herbstein ([ˈhɛʁpˌʃtaɪn]) is a small town in the Vogelsbergkreis in Hesse, Germany.

 Geography

 Location

 The spa town of Herbstein lies on the eastern slope of the Vogelsberg Mountains. in Germany.

-Neighbouring communities
+Neighbouring municipalities

-Herbstein borders in the north on the community of Lautertal and the community of Wartenberg, in the east on the communities of Großenlüder and Hosenfeld (both in Fulda district), in the south on the community of Grebenhain, and in the west on the town of Schotten.
+Herbstein borders in the north on the municipality of Lautertal and the municipality of Wartenberg, in the east on the municipalities of Großenlüder and Hosenfeld (both in Fulda district), in the south on the municipality of Grebenhain, and in the west on the town of Schotten.

-Constituent communities
+Constituent municipalities

 The town consists of the main town of Herbstein and also the outlying centres of Altenschlirf, Lanzenhain, Schlechtenwegen, Steinfurt, Rixfeld, Schadges and Stockhausen.

-The last name of the community, Stockhausen, is particularly old, having had its first documentary mention in 882 when it was identified as a fief of the Fulda Abbey.
+The last name of the municipality, Stockhausen, is particularly old, having had its first documentary mention in 882 when it was identified as a fief of the Fulda Abbey.
 It is believed, however, to date back much further than that.

 History

 Herbstein had its first documentary mentioned in 1011 in a donation document from the monastery at Fulda.
 In 1262, Herbstein was granted town rights.
 Until 1802 the town belonged to the Princely Abbey (Fürstabtei) of Fulda.
 There followed a short time of changing leadership until the town passed to the Grand Duchy of Hesse in 1810.

 As part of Hesse's municipal reforms, the formerly independent municipalities of Altenschlirf, Lanzenhain, Schlechtenwegen and Steinfurt were amalgamated into the town of Herbstein with effect on 31 December 1971.
 Rixfeld, Schadges and Stockhausen followed on 1 August 1972.